FinapsMX/widget-blueprint/Blueprint/Introduction.md

 4. **Reusable**: Once a pluggable web widget is created, it can be reused in all Mendix apps, making it a powerful tool for developers who want to build a library of custom UI components or integrate specific functionality into their applications.

 # Development
 This blueprint aims to provide a standardized way of working for the development of widgets.
-Further information can be found in [[Development]].
+Further information can be found in [Development](https://github.com/FinapsMX/widget-blueprint/blob/main/Blueprint/Development.md).